f1xpl/MtcdTools/README.md

 # Launch on startup
 # Bind any device key or steering wheel key to NEXT/PREV/TOGGLE PLAY action
 # Bind any device key or steering wheel key to Launch any application
+# Create custom MODE applications list (does not override original one)

 In order to make MtcdTools work, first you need to bind your key to the specific action.
 Use "Create a new binding" button, select one of available actions (NEXT/PREV/TOGGLE PLAY or LAUNCH), obtain key code and save the binding.